Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

   now all controls must be the same performance; voice is a disadvantage over buttons, joysticks, wheels,.; unless you revert to clicks, and whistles, and whatnot; no "make it so",.; unless the game permits rc c̄ human avatar v human avatar driving by command; down clutch, turn right $degree, shift gears $gear, turn left $degree, up clutch, put $gear_hand on wheel,.. you have to earn your way into all stars by winning c̄ loser teannnnates, and performance(s),..

+temporal chess, where killing a killer will resurrect the killed, ttime goes back depending(board states (player agreement), formations, killer, killed, killing, players(killer v.; more than 2 players can play chess in so many different ways), points,..),..